nodebotsau/simplebot/README.md

 Simply go:

 ```
-node examples/simplebot-motors.js /dev/tty.SERIALPORT
+node examples/motors.js /dev/tty.SERIALPORT
 ```

-Changing the device path to whatever yours is.
+Changing the device path to whatever yours is to the Bluetooth Module.
 You should now be able to drive using wireless over bluetooth just the same as using a USB cable.

 ## Driving using wifi